-On November 11, 1817, at the November Session of the Grand Lodge, a petition was presented for a warrant to form a Lodge to be named Union Lodge, in the Township of Westfield, (at that time) the County of Essex, in East New Jersey (New Jersey was originally divided into East & West, by a line extending Southeast to Northwest).
-Union Lodge 21 being already in existence, a warrant was issued, but the new Lodge was designated Jerusalem Lodge #40.
-The first meeting of the new Lodge was held on St. John's Day, December 27, 1817, at which John Allen was installed as its first Master.
-This meeting was held in the upper story of a small frame building on the northwest corner of Front and Somerset Streets, where the Lodge continued to operate until 1835.
+The Minutes of the November Session of the Grand Lodge of New Jersey show that on November 11, 1817 a petition was presented for a warrant to form a Lodge to be named Union Lodge, in the Township of Westfield, the County of Essex, in East New Jersey.* Union Lodge 21 being already in existence, a warrant was issued, but the new Lodge was designated Jerusalem Lodge #40.
+The first meeting of the new Lodge was held on St. John's Day, December 27, 1817**, at which John Allen was installed as its first Master.
+This meeting was held in the upper story of a small frame building on the northwest comer of Front and Somerset Streets, where the Lodge continued to operate until 1835.
 This building, known as the "Gloekler Building," was demolished in 1915.
 Dues at that time were twenty-five cents per stated meeting night, while the fee for the three degrees was fifteen dollars.
 The first petitioner for the Degrees of Masonry was John Norcott, who was initiated on September 14, 1818.

 Despite the strong anti-Masonic sentiment created by the "Morgan" episode in northern New York State in 1825, which did not moderate until the election of General Andrew Jackson, Past Grand Master of Masons of Tennessee, in 1836, the minutes of the Lodge are silent on this subject.
 Nevertheless, there appears to be little doubt that this episode had a bearing on the Lodge's suspending its operations for a time.
 The Lodge room was closed in 1834 and "The old chest containing the minutes, warrant, jewels, treasurer's books and working tools were placed in the care of Brother Richard Manning who took them to his home on the outskirts of town."
 The last minutes are dated, A.L.
 April 23, 5834.
 However, the "Secretary's Book" shows money received November 2, 1835, and the "By Laws" carry the signature of William Tunison, initiated November 2, A.L.
 5835 (Masonic Year)".
 From 1817 to 1835, the membership of the Lodge increased from 8 to 41.